 We purchased her pink tablecloths and pink silverware from the Dollar Store.
 The tablecloths were on the sheer side, but for a dollar they worked okay!

 In our dining room we set up an apron decorating station the day before the party.
 We laid out a variety of fabric paints & stencils along the table in reaching distance for the girls.
-We decided to decorate aprons first before donuts to give the paint more time to dry.
-The girls probably spent 30-40 minutes painting, it was fun to see their designs!
+We decided to decorate the canvas aprons first before donuts to give the paint more time to dry.
+The girls spent 30-40 minutes painting, it was fun to see their designs!

 Apron Decorating Supplies: